Anime Expo Convention In Review

 left fans unsure of where they needed to be and took two-three days (Yes I realize the con

+is only four days) for most to understand the convention centers layout.
 With once again record numbers the staff was working in overtime to try and keep things

 moving despite the lack of support from the convention center's "Staff Pro"